Faye Wong: Legacy

-In 2004 and 2005, Faye Wong was ranked in the top five on the Forbes China Celebrity 100, as well as in 2011 and 2012 after her hiatus.
+In 2004 and 2005, Faye Wong was ranked in the top five on the Forbes China Celebrity 100, as well as in 2011 and 2012 after her comeback.
 In a 2011 "most popular celebrity in China" marketing study, she was also ranked in the top 5.
 In 2008, Wong was voted Asia's sexiest vegetarian woman in a poll run by animal rights group PETA.
 In 2009, to celebrate the 60th anniversary of the People's Republic of China, a government web portal conducted an online poll on The Most Influential Chinese Cultural Celebrity in the Past 60 Years; out of 192 candidates, Wong received over 7 million votes, second only to the deceased Teresa Teng from Taiwan, Wong's own personal idol.
 In 2014, she was named one of the 10 most admired female singers in Asia by RHA media.
 Chen Tao, a China Radio International DJ, compares Wong's influence in the Sinophone world to Madonna's in America: "She represents a certain era of pop music, a certain trend, and a vision of being unique."

-In the 2010s, fans have started Faye Wong-themed small businesses in Beijing and Wuhan.
-Wong probably also has more Western fans than most of her C-pop peers, collectively referred to as "Fayenatics".
-Songs or albums specifically paying tribute to her include: